0xKayala/NucleiFuzzer/README.md

 # NucleiFuzzer
-NucleiFuzzer is a powerful automation tool for various vulnerabilities in web applications
+NucleiFuzzer is a powerful automation tool which utilizes the community curated list of nuclei templates for finding "unknown" security vulnerabilities in web applications